-$$\Delta W = \kappa (ET-Es) / (e^-e) \tag{1}$$
+$$\Delta W = \kappa (ET - Es)/(e^ - e) \tag{1}$$

-where ΔW is growth (kg/ha), ET is evapotranspiration (mm), Es is soil evaporation (mm), e is saturated vapour pressure (kPa), and e is actual vapour pressure (kPa).
-The empirically determined crop-specific constant κ has units of kPa mm-1 (Angus and Herwaarden, 2001).
+Where, $\Delta W$ is growth, kg/ha; ET is evapotranspiration, mm; Es is soil evaporation, mm; e\ is saturated vapour pressure, kPa; e is actual vapour pressure, kPa.
+The empirically determined crop-specific constant $\kappa$ has units of kPa/mm (Angus and Herwaarden, 2001).
 ET is soil moisture absorbed by the crop in the whole life cycle (Angus and Herwaarden, 2001).

 In related studies, pioneer scientists working on transpiration ratio showed that the yield of plants was linearly related with evapotranspiration (ET) (Briggs and Shantz, 1913; Briggs and Shantz, 1916).
-Later, Hanks et al. (1969) separated transpiration from water loss from beneath the canopy (Esc) in the field and concluded that ET-Esc represents transpiration (T).
+Later, Hanks et al. (1969) separated transpiration from water loss beneath the canopy ( $E{sc}$ ) in the field and concluded that

+ET-Esc represents transpiration (T).
 In addition, Briggs and Shantz (1916) and de Wit (1958) observed that transpiration efficiency (TE) was low when atmospheric evaporative demand was high and they could not explain the cause.
-In later studies, Bierhuizen and Slater (1965) showed that TE was linearly related to vapour pressure deficit (VPD), which is defined as the difference between saturated vapour pressure (e) and actual vapour pressure (e) at same temperature.
+In later studies, Bierhuizen and Slatyer (1965) showed that TE was linearly related to Vapour Pressure Deficit (VPD), which is defined as the difference between saturated vapour pressure $(e^)$ and actual vapour pressure (e) at the same temperature.
 VPD is proposed as the most appropriate field measure of the evaporative demand because it approximates the gradient in vapour concentration between saturated leaf mesophyll and the atmosphere (Angus and Herwaarden, 2001).
-Because the value of e-e can vary greatly throughout the season, VPD should be evaluated at short intervals, such as a day or week, if it is used to predict growth (Angus and Herwaarden, 2001).
-In this chapter, e- e is presented as mean value for the daylight hours, following Bierhuizen and Slatyer (1965).
-According to Angus and Herwaarden (2001) and Angus et al. (1993), if the influence of the VPD regime on transpiration is accounted for, the scatter shown by TE will be reduced to a single linear relation, with a constant slope, κ (kPa).
-Sinclair et al. (1984), Gregory (1988) and Gregory and Simmonds (1992), showed that a strong correlation exists between biomass production and normalised transpiration (ratio of actual transpiration to the vapour pressure deficit of the air).
-Pilbeam et al. (1995) reported a linear relationship between dry matter production and normalised (by the average seasonal vapour pressure deficit) transpiration in maize and beans grown in semi-arid Kenya.
+Because the value of $e^-e$ can vary greatly throughout the season, VPD should be evaluated at short intervals, such as a day or week, if it is used to predict growth (Angus and Herwaarden, 2001).
+In this chapter, $e^-e$ is presented as mean value for the daylight hours, following Bierhuizen and Slatyer (1965).
+According to Angus and Herwaarden (2001) and Angus et al. (1993), if the influence of the VPD regime on transpiration is accounted for, the scatter shown by TE will be reduced to a single linear relation, with a constant slope, $\kappa$ (kPa).
+Sinclair, Tanner and Bennett (1984), Gregory (1988) and Gregory and Simmonds (1992), showed that a strong correlation existed between biomass production and normalised transpiration (ratio of actual transpiration to the vapour pressure deficit of the air).
+Pilbeam, Simmonds and Kavilu (1995) reported a linear relationship between dry matter production and normalised (by the average seasonal vapour pressure deficit) transpiration in maize and beans grown in semi-arid Kenya.

-However, the value of κ (normalized TE) has been found to vary considerably in many crops (Turner, 1981; Trebejo and Midmore, 1990), mainly due to several factors like the methodology used to calculate VPD, errors in assuming leaf temperature to be close to air temperature and to changes in maintenance respiration.
-In maize and wheat the value of κ has been found to vary little.
-For example in maize, Ogola et al. (2005) found k values of 8.4-10.5

-Pa in UK, while Howell et al. (1998) found κ values of 9.1 Pa in Bushland, US.
+However, the value of $\kappa$ (normalized TE) has been found to vary considerably in many crops (Turner, 1981; Turner and Jones.
+1981; Trebejo and Midmore, 1990), mainly due to several factors like the methodology used to calculate VPD, errors in assuming leaf temperature to be close to air temperature and to changes in maintenance respiration.
+In maize and wheat the value of $\kappa$ has been found to vary little.
+For example in maize, Ogola, Wheeler and Harris (2005) found k values of 8.4-10.5 Pa in UK, while Howell et al. (1998) found $\kappa$ values of 9.1 Pa in Bushland, US.
 In wheat, Richards et al. (2002) found k values of 5-8.2 Pa in Australia and Mexico.
-However, Pilbeam et al. (1995) found a much lower value of κ (5.4 Pa) for maize grown in semi-arid Kenya.
+However, Pilbeam, Simmonds and Kavilu (1995) found a much lower value of $\kappa$ (5.4 Pa) for maize grown in semi-arid Kenya.